 by Bob Stepno

-About this site: As the “overview” page explains, “J-Heroes” or “Newspaper Heroes on the Air,” is a multimedia book-in-progress (or it could be described as a blog and podcast about old-time radio’s portrayals of journalists.
+About this project: As the “overview” page explains, “J-Heroes” or “Newspaper Heroes on the Air,” is a multimedia book-in-progress (or it could be described as a blog and podcast about old-time radio’s portrayals of journalists.
 This page tells a bit more about my sources and how I do what I do here.

 The related areas of portrayal of journalists in films, fiction, comic books, songs, or other manifestations of popular culture will “pop” up from time to time in these pages, especially in connection with my course “JPop: Portrayals of Journalists in Film, Fiction and Popular Culture.”
 (See the USC Image of the Journalist in Popular Culture project for related materials.)